Information on how to help students, including the University leaflet on helping distressed students.

 Guidance for staff supporting students with specific conditions such as autistic spectrum disorders, mental health issues, hearing or visual impairments, specific learning differences and AD(H)D.

 Guidance for staff arranging accessible work and teaching placements for disabled students.

 Guidance for staff on making information, activities and materials accessible and details on assistive technologies available to students and staff.

 The University has produced a guide for staff who need to help distressed students.

-Information and guidance on what members of staff should do if a student discloses a disability, health condition or Specific Learning Difficulty (e.g. dyslexia, dyspraxia, attention deficit (hyperactive) disorder, autistic spectrum).
+Information and guidance on what members of staff should do if a student discloses a disability, health condition or Specific Learning Difference (e.g. dyslexia, dyspraxia, attention deficit (hyperactivity) disorder, autistic spectrum).

 Rates the University of Edinburgh charges for supplying non-medical helpers (NMH) to support students funded by Disabled Students' Allowance (DSA).

 This guidance refers to examination scripts which carry a sticker informing markers that the student has specific learning differences.